Admissions complaints procedure

 - The complaint should be set out to include the informal steps that have already been taken and details of any response received, a statement as to why the applicant remains dissatisfied and the outcome the applicant is seeking.

 - The Head of Admissions will acknowledge in writing a receipt of the complaint within 5 working days.
 The Head of Admissions will then investigate the complaint and submit a written response to the complainant within 14 working days from acknowledgment of receipt of the complaint.

-- If the Head of Admissions has had previous involvement in the applicant’s admissions process or complaints procedure for an individual, he/she will refer the complaint to the Director of Student Services and Administration.
-The Director of Student Services and Administration’s decision will then be considered as final.
+- If the Head of Admissions has had previous involvement in the applicant’s admissions process or complaints procedure for an individual, he/she will refer the complaint to the Director of Marketing, Recruitment & Admissions.
+The Director of Marketing, Recruitment & Admissions’ decision will then be considered as final.

 This procedure is reviewed annually by the University’s Education Committee and the Senior Management Team for Marketing, Recruitment and Admissions.